Algeria: Bloody Past and Fractious Factions

 Salafist Group for Preaching and Combat

 Founded in 1998, toward the end of the Black Decade, the GSPC broke away from the GIA with between 2,000 and 3,000 fighters.
-The GSPC goal is still to establish an Islamic state through force of arms.
-The GSPC engaged in guerrilla warfare against the army, attacks on foreigners, suicide bombings, and abduction of tourists in the Sahara Desert throughout the 2000s.
+The GSPC goal is to establish an Islamic state through force of arms.
+Throughout the 2000s, the GSPC carried out an array of violent activities, including guerrilla warfare against the army, attacks on foreigners, suicide bombings, and the abduction of tourists in the Sahara Desert.

-In 2006, its leader, Abdelmalek Droukdal, pledged allegiance to al Qaeda chief Osama bin Laden.
+Its leader is Abdelmalek Droukdal, also known as Abu Musab Abdel Wadoud.
+In 2006, he pledged allegiance to al Qaeda chief Osama bin Laden.
 Droukdal then became head of the Algerian branch of al Qaeda in the Maghreb.
-Only a few hundred Algerians have answered his call to jihad, which is aimed mainly against Algeria’s military government.
-Droukdal was still alive and active in early 2012.
-His followers operate from bases both in the Sahara Desert and in the mountains fewer than 60 miles east of Algiers.
+Only a few hundred Algerians answered his call to jihad, which is aimed mainly against Algeria’s military-backed government.
+His followers operated from bases both in the Sahara Desert and in the mountains less than 60 miles east of Algiers.

 The military regime has regularly rigged the election process.
 Despite President Bouteflika’s ailing health, military hardliners, known as the “eradicators” for their role in the Islamic insurgency of the 1990s, still control Algerian political life.
-The regime’s éminence grise—General Mohammed “Toufik” Mediène, chief of the all-powerful Security and Intelligence Service since 1990—was still at his post in 2012.
+General Mohammed “Toufik” Mediène, the regime’s éminence grise and chief of the all-powerful Security and Intelligence Service since 1990—was still at his post in late 2014, although reportedly exercising less influence.